Body Worlds: Exhibitions

 Body Worlds exhibitions have received more than 50 million visitors, making them the world's most popular touring attraction.
 Body Worlds was first presented in Tokyo in 1995, and related exhibitions have since been hosted by more than 50 museums and venues in North America, Europe, and Asia.
 Body Worlds 2 & The Brain – Our Three Pound Gem (concerning the brain and nervous system) opened in 2005 at the California Science Center in Los Angeles.
 As of September 2010 it was showing at the Telus World of Science in Vancouver.
 Several Body Worlds exhibits (as well as von Hagens himself) were featured in the 2006 film Casino Royale.
 Among the plastinates seen were the Poker Playing Trio (which plays a key role in one scene) and Rearing Horse and Rider.

 Body Worlds 3 & The Story of the Heart (concerning the cardiovascular system) opened on 25 February 2006, at the Houston Museum of Natural Science.
 On 9 July 2009 this show appeared at the Buffalo Museum of Science in Buffalo, New York.
 As of May 2010, it was showing at the Denver Museum of Nature and Science in Denver, Colorado.
 Body Worlds 4 debuted 22 February 2008 at the Museum of Science and Industry in Manchester in England and was in the Cureghem Cellars in Brussels until March 2009.
-Body Worlds & The Mirror of Time (featuring human development and aging) debuted at The O_{2} in London in October 2008.
-Körperwelten & Der Zyklus Des Lebens (The cycle of life) opened in Heidelberg in January 2009.
+Body Worlds & The Mirror of Time (featuring human development and aging) debuted at The O2 in London in October 2008.
+Körperwelten & Der Zyklus Des Lebens (The Cycle of Life) opened in Heidelberg in January 2009.
+Body Worlds: Animal Inside Out premiered in 2010 at a German Museum.
+It was first conceived when von Hagens received a gorilla, a giraffe, an elephant, a bear, a sturgeon, a camel, a caribou, a horse, a cow, a bull, a yak, a crocodile, an octopus, an ostrich, a monkey, a shark, a sheep, a goat, a dog, a rabbit, a duck, a great white shark, a seal, a frog, an oryx, a squid, and other various animals, all of which are being donated from various zoos, institutions, museums, and aquariums from around the world when they all died from various causes of deaths and demises.
 Body Worlds Vital was inaugurated at the Universum museum of the National Autonomous University of Mexico in 2012.

 In 2017, the Tech Museum of Innovation in San Jose, California, opened a semi-permanent exhibition called Body Worlds Decoded.
 Sponsored by venture capitalist John Doerr and his wife Ann, the exhibit features plastinated specimens supplemented by augmented reality and a digital anatomy table.
 The exhibit is intended to run for at least 10 years.